ElJentle/Pet_Cypress_Project/README.md

-# Buildas_Cypress_Project
+# Pet_Cypress_Project

 This repo contain the assessment task.

-1. The exploratory test resport and test strategy is located at /Buildas Cypress Project/cypress/fixtures file name: Exploratory Test Strategy_EmmanuelEsuong
+1. The cypress test is a pet project on ggogle.com and petstore API
 2. Note that the automation framework used is cypress
-3. The cypress automation project at /Buildas Cypress Project contain both the UI tests (4 test cases) and API test (6 tests)
+3. The cypress automation project at contain both the UI tests (4 test cases) and API test (6 tests)
-4. The UI test is organised in page object, page is located at Buildas Cypress Project/cypress/support/pages/pageObject
+4. The UI test is organised in page object, page is located at /cypress/support/pages/pageObject
-5. The test/spec files are located at Buildas Cypress Project/cypress/e2e
+5. The test/spec files are located at /cypress/e2e
 6. The UI test includes 4 spec files i.e. one for each test case while the API tests are in a single spec file
 7. The UI test scenarios are search functionality, and search results functionality, these were selected because they are a part of the core functionality of a search engine.
 8. To run the test; a